balena-labs-projects/sensor/README.md

 ## Use with other blocks

-The sensor block works well with our connector block and dashboard block.
-You can replicate most of the functionality of balenaSense by just combining these blocks without any additinal programming, such as in the example below:
+The sensor block works well with our [connector block](https://github.com/balenablocks/connector) and [dashboard block](https://github.com/balenablocks/dashboard).
+You can replicate most of the functionality of [balenaSense](https://github.com/balenalabs/balena-sense) by just combining these blocks without any additinal programming, such as in the example below.
+Simply attach compatible sensors to a Raspberry Pi 3, push this application, and instantly get a dashboard for your data:

 ```
 version: '2'